NikosNtafopoulos/Python-Documentation/Data Structures/Lists-Tuples-Sets.md

     print history
 ```

-# And how about if we want to print the index
+# And how about if we want to print the index?

 ```
  for index, course in enumerate(UniCourses):